Restrictive Covenant Enforcement Involves Four Requirements

-Obtaining an employee's signature on a post-employment restriction is easy work compared to court enforcement of a restrictive covenant.
-The former is like a level road with a few curves; the latter is like a twisting mountain highway.
-Courts do not view post-employment restrictive covenants favorably, because the law prohibits restraints on competition.
+Obtaining an employee's signature on a post-employment restriction is simpler than restrictive covenant enforcement.
+By the way, I detailed the types of restrictive covenants in this post.
+For example, the former is like a level road with a few curves; the latter is like a twisting mountain highway.
+Consequently, courts do not view post-employment restrictive covenants favorably because the law prohibits restraints on competition.

 Reasonableness of length depends on the time the employer needs to hire and train a new employee and restore customer relations and goodwill.
 Restrictive covenants of one year are generally reasonable for employees.
-Longer (sometimes much longer) durations are reasonable in the sale of a business.
-Reasonableness of geographic scope depends on the area that is necessary to protect the employer's business.
+Longer (sometimes much longer) durations are appropriate for the sale of a business.
+Reasonableness of geographic scope depends on the area necessary to protect the employer's business.

 - sexual harassment of the employee